QubesOS/qubes-doc/developer/debugging/automated-tests.md

   - filter by error
   - filter by test name

-Chekout the script's help with `python3 openqa_investigator.py --help` to see all available options.
+Check out the script's help with `python3 openqa_investigator.py --help` to see all available options.